Taylor Lewan

 Taylor Curtis Lewan (born July 22, 1991) is an American former professional football player who was a tackle for nine seasons with the Tennessee Titans of the National Football League (NFL).

 Lewan played college football for the Michigan Wolverines, twice earning first-team All-American honors, and was selected by the Titans in the first round of the 2014 NFL draft.
 During his NFL career, Lewan was named to three consecutive Pro Bowls from 2016 to 2018.
-He was released by the Titans in 2023 after sustaining season-ending injuries in two of his final three seasons.
+He was released by the Titans in 2023 after sustaining season-ending knee injuries in two of his final three seasons.
 Since retiring, Lewan has co-hosted the podcast Bussin' With The Boys with former Titans teammate and longtime former NFL linebacker Will Compton.

 Early life

 Lewan was born in Loomis, California, on July 22, 1991, to Dave Lewan and Kelly Riley.
 Dave was an offensive lineman at the University of Minnesota.
-Taylor Lewan played his first three years of high school football for Cactus Shadows High School in Cave Creek, Arizona.
+Taylor played his first three years of high school football for Cactus Shadows High School in Cave Creek, Arizona.
 Lewan was a defensive end before transferring to Chaparral High School for his senior season, where he became an offensive lineman.

 Lewan was rated as a four-star prospect by Rivals.com and Scout.com.
 He was selected as the fifth-best player in the state of Arizona and the 194th player nationally by Rivals.com.
 Lewan was listed as the No. 3 most athletic offensive lineman and the fifth-most agile offensive lineman according to Rivals.com.
-He was a SuperPrep All-American and the nation's No. 10 overall offensive line prospect.
-Lewan was selected to participate in the Under Armour All-America Game.
+He was also a SuperPrep All-American and the nation's No. 10 overall offensive line prospect, and was selected to participate in the Under Armour All-America Game.